rakibsojib1/Prayers-Time/README.md

-# romadanclander
+# Prayers Time

-A new Flutter project.
+A simple Flutter app to get the Prayers Time in selected Location.

 ## Getting Started